gmlion/dotenvsubst/README.md

 Using default .env file in Powershell:
 `Get-Content file.sh | dotenvsubst > file_env.sh`

-As an example of a specific use case, you can create specific Dockerfiles from a template and .env files `cat Dockerfile.template | dotensubst .env.development > Dockerfile.development` `cat Dockerfile.template | dotensubst .env.production > Dockerfile.production`
+As an example of a specific use case, you can create specific Dockerfiles from a template and .env files
+`cat Dockerfile.template | dotenvsubst .env.development > Dockerfile.development`
+`cat Dockerfile.template | dotenvsubst .env.production > Dockerfile.production`